uNetworking/uWebSockets/README.md

 * Node.js 4.x, 5.x & 6.x supported (Windows version requires Node.js 6.4.0+)
 * Linux, Mac OS X & Windows supported

-Prebuilt native modules are provided for most modern platforms.
-If the prebuilt module fails to load, `gcc` > 4.8.0 (or compatible) and `make` are required to build the native module from source.
+* `gcc` >= 4.8.0 and `make` (or compatible) are required to build from source.
+This translates to Visual Studio >= 2015 on Windows and Clang >= 3.3 on macOS.

+On installation, the module will be attempted to be build from source.
+If that fails, it will attempt to fall back to prebuilt modules which are provided for most platforms.
+If that fails too, `uws` will throw on `require`.

 ### C++ developers
 #### Dependencies